Lavendar Peppered Figs with Goat Cheese, Honey, and Fresh Oregano

 And here is Nicolas Fueillatte’s Brut Rose, a middle-of-the-road option, at about $45 a bottle… one of my favorites!

-A couple of things to note with Sparkling Roses: If you want really light & really dry, w/subtle fruit notes, French Brut Roses are the ones to look for.
+A couple of things to note with Sparkling Roses: If you want light & dry, w/subtle fruit notes, French Brut Roses are the ones to look for.
 Again, California and Oregon have some great ones, but to me, they’re always on the slightly more fruity, even sweet side and less dry.
 Fuller bodied and a little richer.
 If you like that, this may be a better option for you.
 Words you want to look for when shopping a sparkling rose on the lighter side, are dry, subtle, & yeasty and make sure they say ‘Brut’ (‘raw’ or ‘dry’ in French) somewhere on the front or back label.
 Also, I would almost always go closer to the $20 and above price point, because inevitably, below that, they can start getting very sugary and cloying.

 And there was your quick wine lesson for the day!!!
 Moving on…

-You could definitely do these little fiiggys on a pizza, flatbread, focaccia, or a tartine, as well.
+You could definitely do these little figgys on a pizza, flatbread, focaccia, or a tartine, as well.
 Warming them up may also be an option, although I did love them cool.
 So pretty, so delicious!

 Bon Appetit!